thatapicompany/theauthapi/README.md

 ```

 ## Usage

 After initiating the client, you can access endpoint methods using the following pattern:
 `[object instance].[endpoint].[method]`

 For example, getting the projects for an account would be: `theAuthApiClient.projects.getProjects("ACCOUNT_ID")`,

-Similarly getting the api keys would be:
+Similarly, getting the api keys would be:
 `theAuthApiClient.apiKeys.getKeys("PROJECT_ID")`

 | endpoint  | attribute | example                                       |
 | --------- | --------- | --------------------------------------------- |